 This property is located in Madison County, Missouri within the northeastern portion of the Mark Twain National Forest.
 It consists of 470 acres of forested hills, reforested old fields, open land and 3 spring-fed streams.
 There are numerous hunting opportunities on the property with deer and turkey being plentiful.

 There are 2 homes on the property, each with outbuildings and a partially restored 120-year-old one-room schoolhouse.
 One of the homes was built in 1980 and is made of large pine logs that grew on this property.
-It has a full basement and a half 2nd floor, one bathroom and a small barn.
+It has a full basement and a half 2nd floor, one bathroom, and a small barn.
 The other home is a frame building that was built in 1953.
-It has a full basement and a half 2nd floor, one bathroom, 3 shed type outbuildings buildings and a large old barn.
-This could be an excellent rental property.
+It has a full basement and a half 2nd floor, one bathroom, 3 shed-type outbuildings buildings, and a large old barn.

 The property includes a 1-acre, south-facing, abandoned quarry that could be used as a building site.